-This is the nifty trick actress Busy Philipps uses to get her kids to talk about their day
+This is the brilliant hack Busy Philipps uses to get her kids to talk about their day

 I am all about being involved in my kids' lives and showing an interest in what they do during the hours every day the are apart from me.